wcout/fltk-gif-animation/README.md

 - it also possible to run several instances of the _same_ animation simultaneously and to use it as tiles in `Fl_Tiled_Image` (internal solution only).
 - application controlled playback possible

+## Current status as of 2023/02/19

+Solution 2 (new FLTK Fl_Anim_GIF_Image class) has been incorporated into the official FLTK 1.4 source tree as of 2023/01/21 (#2ddfd9d)

+This project will not be developed further.

+It can still be useful as reference how to build an 'external' Widget as in Solution 1.

 ## Building